---

 “

-include helping patients with daily activities, monitoring vital signs, and
+responsibilities typically include helping patients with daily activities,

-positions in Connecticut in hospitals, nursing homes, clinics, and other
+range of settings including hospitals, nursing homes, clinics, and other care

-healthcare settings.
-Many nursing assistants eventually pursue further education
+facilities.
+Many nursing assistants eventually decide to advance their education

-successful nursing students start their BSN education without any prior
+AZCN.
+Many students start their BSN education without any background in a

-and clinical training you need to become a registered nurse.
-Some students
+knowledge and clinical training you need to become a registered nurse.

-choose to gain nursing assistant experience before or during their studies, but
+Some students do choose to gain nursing assistant experience before or during